Come one, come all. Come all year.

 - RIDESHARING: Uber and Lyft are available and plentiful at SLC International.
-Meet your driver at the designated rideshare pickup location — either Door 7 (Terminal 1) or Door 12 (Terminal 2) .
-A standard ride (4–5 people) should cost you $40–50.
-You can also request a car with a ski rack during ski season for an extra $8 (via both apps).
+Meet your driver at the designated rideshare pickup location — look for the curbside signs — located in the middle traffic lane on the ground level.
+A standard ride (4–5 people) should cost you around $65.
+You can also request a car with a ski rack during ski season for an additional fee.

-- PRIVATE SHUTTLES: There are several shuttle companies that provide counter service in the baggage claim areas of both terminals.
-Hotel shuttles can be reserved via the direct-line phone banks in the same area.
+- PRIVATE SHUTTLES: There are several shuttle companies that provide counter service on the ground floor of the terminal.
+Hotel shuttles can be reserved, as well.
+Visit an airport information desk for details.

-- RENT A CAR: A variety of rental car companies are located on the ground floor of the parking garage across from the terminals, and several other companies offer shuttles to their off-site rental offices.
-For assistance, contact the airport ground transportation desk at 801-575-2310.
+- RENT A CAR: A variety of rental car companies are located at the Gateway Center, located adjacent to the parking garage.
+Take one of the two bridges from the baggage claim area.
+Several companies also offer shuttles to their off-site rental offices; pick-up and drop-off for those is located west of the parking garage.

 Where to Stay